 Pick Up The Phone

 In this day in time, people don’t like to talk on the phone.
 I get it, I’m the same way.
-However, this will probably be one of the quickest ways to set up a shadwoing opportunity.
+However, this will probably be one of the quickest ways to set up a shadowing opportunity.
 You’re going to get either a “yes” or a “no”.
-I suggest you look up the numbers of about 5 physicians/doctors offices.
-Introdice yourself to the receptionist and ask if the physician(s) there would be open to allowing you to shadow there.
-Many will just straight up tell you no, which might feel like a jab to your self esteem, but it’ll be okay.
-Once you get through those 5, then pick another 5 physicians.
-The key here is persistance.
+I suggest you look up the numbers of about 5 physicians/doctors’ offices.
+Introduce yourself to the receptionist and ask if the physician(s) there would be open to allowing you to shadow there.
+Many will just straight up tell you no, which might feel like a jab to your self-esteem, but it’ll be okay.
+Once you get through those 5, then pick another 5.
+The key here is persistence.

 Send Some Emails

-I looked up soem providers at my nearest health system whi specialized in a field that I’m interested in and I emailed all of them.
-I think I sent somewhere between 5-8 emails, which is not as many as some of peers say that they sent.
-Anyway, after a day or two one of the doctors got back to me.
+I looked up some providers at my nearest health system who specialized in a field that I’m interested in and I emailed all of them.
+I think I sent at least a dozen emails.
+After a day or two, one of the doctors got back to me.
 For those of us that are a bit timid, this might be the best way to ask to shadow someone.
-You have a much better chance of a silent rejection than a cold email and you don’t have to worry about dropping the ball on the phone as you’ll be able to proofread your email.
+You have a much better chance of receiving a silent rejection than a cold email.
+You don’t have to worry about dropping the ball on the phone as you’ll be able to proofread your email.

 My Email said something like:My name is [first and last name] and I am a rising [grade/classification] at [insert school].
 I’m pursuing a degree in Sociology with a minor in Chemistry and I am currently on the Pre-Medicine advising track.
 I read in your profile that you specialize in [doc’s specialty].
 So far, I have spent my Summer vacation interning [insert relevant experience].
 I would like to learn more about [something about the specialty that interests you], so I’d be incredibly grateful if you allowed me to shadow you.I am available on [availability].Thank you!